 What was your career path?
 What do you like about truck driving as a job?

 I got my first CDL at age 18 from a school in Goshen, NY.
 That was almost 30 years ago.
 At age 18, a fresh out of school teenage driver didn’t stand a prayer of getting a job driving, and I didn’t.
 Being a typical 1980’s teenager, I had no goal, held numerous meaningless jobs, and faced a dim future.
 Despite having my CDL, I wouldn’t become a truck driver for many years.
+And in that time, I would learn that the average pay for a truck driver is always changing.

 Three years after graduating, the family moved to North Carolina, and I joined them.
 I started work in NC as a press operator for a manufacturing company.
 Five years later, I was earning twice the money as the shipping supervisor.